electromatter/mcp_base/README.md

 the most recent call to `fbuf_ptr`.

 ###### `size_t fbuf_expand(struct fbuf *buf, size_t requested_size);`
-Resizes `buf` so it can hold atleast `requested_size` more bytes in addition to the data waiting in the buffer. `fbuf_expand` returns the the same value as `fbuf_wavail`
+Resizes `buf` so it can hold at least `requested_size` more bytes in addition to the data waiting in the buffer. `fbuf_expand` returns the the same value as `fbuf_wavail`

 ###### `void fbuf_compact(struct fbuf *buf);`
-Rotates the buffer data so that the buffer starts at the data waiting in the buffer, making future writes are more efficent.
+Rotates the buffer data so that the buffer starts at the data waiting in the buffer, making future writes are more efficient.
 If you are doing many repeated reads and writes, you should call this function to prevent the buffer from much larger than the size of the data waiting in the buffer.

 ###### `int fbuf_shrink(struct fbuf *buf, size_t new_max);`
 Changes the max size of the `buf` to new_max.
-Returns `0` if `fbuf_shrink` succeedes without error, or `1` if new_max is too low and would truncate data waiting in `buf`.
+Returns `0` if `fbuf_shrink` succeeds without error, or `1` if new_max is too low and would truncate data waiting in `buf`.

 ###### `int fbuf_copy(struct fbuf *dest, const void *src, size_t size);`